grlnsngh/briza-ui-react/docs/README.md

 ## Components

-- Button: A customizable button component
+- Button: A customizable button component with multiple variants, sizes, and states
-- Header: A header component with user info
-- Page: A page layout component

 ## Usage

-See the Storybook for interactive examples.
+See the Storybook for interactive examples and component documentation.